 EQ Bank is one of the most popular online banks in Canada and a division of Equitable Bank.
 The bank has consistently ranked as one of the best places to get a non-promotional decent savings rate.

-The rate is currently 1.50% on the EQ Bank Savings Plus Account, a regular non-registered account.
-You can get a higher rate of 2.30% on its registered accounts – EQ Bank TFSA and RSP accounts.
+The rate is currently 2.50% on the EQ Bank Savings Plus Account, a regular non-registered account.
+You can also earn 3.00% interest on EQ Bank USD, FHSA, TFSA and RSP savings accounts.

 Neo Savings Account Cons

 The Neo Savings account is a basic high-interest savings account with no fees.
 Perhaps, more features will be added in the future as the bank grows.

 For now, some of the drawbacks of the account includes:

 - Mobile only: Internet banking is unavailable for now.
 So you have to do all your transaction through the mobile app.

 - No Paper cheque or mobile cheque deposit yet.
 It states on their website that this feature is coming soon